SeaGL/seagl.github.io/_posts/2015-10-08-QA-edunham.md

 event.
 I think its size is in the sweet spot for Northwest tech conferences:
 Large enough to offer a wide variety of talks and cater to diverse experience levels, yet small enough to mitigate problems with getting lost in the crowd.
-It also fits in a downtown venue surrounded by restaraunts, which you'll appreciate if you've ever been to a gathering at a convention center in a "food desert"!
+It also fits in a downtown venue surrounded by restaurants, which you'll appreciate if you've ever been to a gathering at a convention center in a "food desert"!
 Socially, I felt like SeaGL was less "cliquey" than some larger conferences, as well -- attendees seemed happy to talk to strangers, and